telliott99/MySwift2/chapter3/dictionary.rst

     [2: "banana", 3: "cookie", 1: "apple"]
     >

-Later, I found that there is an initializer for Dictionary that will take (key,value) pairs.
+I also found that there is an initializer for Dictionary that will take (key,value) pairs.

 http://swiftdoc.org/v2.0/type/Dictionary/